Quantum cryptography: Applications

-Quantum key distribution
+Quantum cryptography is a general subject that covers a broad range of cryptographic practices and protocols.
+While encryption techniques are widely recognized and understood, a significant challenge remains in the secure distribution of shared keys, often referred to as key establishment or key agreement.
+Quantum Key Distribution (QKD) aims to address this particular challenge.
+Below, we explore various notable methodologies and applications currently employed in quantum cryptography.

 The best-known and developed application of quantum cryptography is QKD, which is the process of using quantum communication to establish a shared key between two parties (Alice and Bob, for example) without a third party (Eve) learning anything about that key, even if Eve can eavesdrop on all communication between Alice and Bob.
 If Eve tries to learn information about the key being established, discrepancies will arise causing Alice and Bob to notice.
 Once the key is established, it is then typically used for encrypted communication using classical techniques.
-For instance, the exchanged key could be used for symmetric cryptography (e.g. One-time pad).
+For instance, the exchanged key could be used for symmetric cryptography (e.g. one-time pad).

 The security of quantum key distribution can be proven mathematically without imposing any restrictions on the abilities of an eavesdropper, something not possible with classical key distribution.
 This is usually described as "unconditional security", although there are some minimal assumptions required, including that the laws of quantum mechanics apply and that Alice and Bob are able to authenticate each other, i.e. Eve should not be able to impersonate Alice or Bob as otherwise a man-in-the-middle attack would be possible.

 While QKD is secure, its practical application faces some challenges.
 There are in fact limitations for the key generation rate at increasing transmission distances.
 Recent studies have allowed important advancements in this regard.
 In 2018, the protocol of twin-field QKD was proposed as a mechanism to overcome the limits of lossy communication.
 The rate of the twin field protocol was shown to overcome the secret key-agreement capacity of the lossy communication channel, known as repeater-less PLOB bound, at 340 km of optical fiber; its ideal rate surpasses this bound already at 200 km and follows the rate-loss scaling of the higher repeater-assisted secret key-agreement capacity (see figure 1 of and figure 11 of for more details).
 The protocol suggests that optimal key rates are achievable on "550 kilometers of standard optical fibre", which is already commonly used in communications today.
 The theoretical result was confirmed in the first experimental demonstration of QKD beyond the PLOB bound which has been characterized as the first effective quantum repeater.
 Notable developments in terms of achieving high rates at long distances are the sending-not-sending (SNS) version of the TF-QKD protocol. and the no-phase-postselected twin-field scheme.